Rin-Akaia-near/Rin-Akaia-near/README.md

 web3 enthusiast experienced in full-stack development.
 Ruby, Ruby on Rails, Elixir, Node.js, GraphQL, HTML5, CSS3, JavaScript ES6+, TypeScript, CSS-in-JS, ramda.js, Vue.js, React.js, next.js, UI components libraries.
 Also worked with ReScript, Flutter, and effector.js.

 Obsessed with Software Architecture and Functional Programming, Computer Science, UI/UX design, and NoSQL DBMS.
-Currently studying ArangoDB, Erlang, and Dart, having a basic understanding of Clojure language and its subsets.
+Currently studying Erlang and Dart, having a basic understanding of Clojure language and its subsets.

 Constantly improving skills and closing knowledge gaps.
 Approaching tasks with enthusiasm, perseverance, involvement, and believing that a perfectly done job that reduces the number of further problems is better than just a rapidly finished one.
 Experienced in conducting technical interviews and mentoring.